beginning of content

 To treat Bell's palsy, your doctor may prescribe you medicines.
 Oral steroids, or an antiviral medicine can be taken in the first few days from the onset of Bell's palsy.
 This can improve your chance of a full recovery.

 They may also prescribe you lubricating eye drops or an eye ointment to protect your affected eye.
-Physiotherapy or face massage may also be recommended.
+Your doctor may also recommend physiotherapy or face massage.

 You can help your recovery by:

-If the pain is bothering you, there are some things you can do.
-Place a warm, damp washcloth over your face several times a day.
-You can take over-the-counter pain medication.
+If the pain is bothering you, you can take over-the-counter pain medicines.

 Can Bell's palsy be prevented?

-As the cause of Bell’s palsy is not fully understood, there are no guidelines for prevention.
+As the cause of Bell's palsy is not fully understood, it can't be prevented.

-Bell’s palsy may prevent you from closing one eye properly.
-If you do not care for your exposed eye, you may experience eye complications.
+Bell's palsy may stop you from closing one eye properly.
+If you don't look after your exposed eye, you may get eye complications.
 These can include:

-If your facial control does not fully recover three months after experiencing Bell’s palsy symptoms, see your doctor.
-They may refer you to a neurologist (a doctor who specialises in brain and nerve illnesses).
+If your facial control does not fully recover 3 months after getting Bell's palsy, see your doctor.
+They may refer you to a neurologist (doctor who specialises in the brain) or an ophthalmologist (doctor who specialises in the eyes).

 You should also visit your doctor if you experience any involuntary muscle movement.